 Stay afloat in the event of a loss.

-Ocean marine insurance in West Virginia, Virginia, Maryland, Washington D.C. and Pennsylvania.
+Ocean marine insurance in West Virginia, Virginia, Maryland, Washington D.C., Pennsylvania and Massachusetts.

 Ocean marine insurance is insurance used to protect cargo, vessels and other items while they are being transported across the ocean.
 We’ll work with you to design coverage that provides real protection when you’re in open waters.

 As the saying goes, “worse things happen at sea.”
 And, believe it or not, this saying holds true when it comes to shipping goods across the ocean.

 Ocean cargo services face a surprising range of risks.
 As expected, these risks include the dangers of collisions with other ships or running aground, but there’s the threat of modern-day piracy and the dangers of fire.